jin-co/web-mobile/Angular/angular-cheatsheet/README.md

 - npm install --save @angular/animations -> for angular 6: skip this
 - import { BrowserAnimationsModule } from '@angular/platform-browser/animations'  (in the AppModule!)
 -  import trigger , state , style  etc from @angular/animations  instead of @angular/core

+3. Pipe
+- transforms the output in the template
+- syntax: {{ value | pipe expression }}

+4. Route